signalapp/Signal-iOS/BUILDING.md

 open Signal.xcworkspace
 ```

+Show the Navigator by pressing <kbd>⌘</kbd> + <kbd>1</kbd>.
+In the Navigator,
+select the Signal project.
+The project's settings will appear in the editor
+area.
+Select the "Signal" target to view the target's settings.

-In the TARGETS area of the General tab, change the Team drop down to
+Under the Signing & Capabilities tab, change the Team drop down to
 your own.
 You will need to do that for all the listed targets, for ex.
+Signal,
-Signal, SignalShareExtension, and SignalNSE.
-You will need an Apple
+SignalShareExtension, and SignalNSE.
+You will need an Apple Developer account
-Developer account for this.
+for this.

+Returning to the Signal target, under the same tab, delete the capability
-On the Capabilities tab, turn off Push Notifications, Apple Pay,
+sections for Push Notifications, Apple Pay, In-App Purchases, Communication
-Communication Notifications, and Data Protection, while keeping Background Modes
+Notifications, and Data Protection.

-on.
-The App Groups capability will need to remain on in order to access the
+The App Groups capability will need to remain on in order to access the shared
-shared data storage.
+data storage.
 The best way to change the bundle ID for the app groups is
 setting `SIGNAL_BUNDLEID_PREFIX` in the project's settings.

-If you wish to test the Documents API, the iCloud capability will need to
+If you wish to test the Documents API, the iCloud capability will need to be on
-be on with the iCloud Documents option selected.
+with the iCloud Documents option selected.

 Build and Run and you are ready to go!

 ## Known issues